MonadStarter/cult-monad-hackathon/TechnicalDoc.md

 - Integrate with Uniswap V4 when available on Monad
 - Implement enhanced analytics and monitoring

-## Contributing

-Contributions to CULT are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 *This technical documentation provides a comprehensive overview of the CULT platform's architecture and implementation.
 The modular design, focus on gas efficiency, and seamless user experience showcase the platform's technical sophistication while leveraging Monad's accelerated EVM capabilities.*